microsoft/AirSim/README.md

 - [More on our design](docs/design.md)
 - [More on our code structure](docs/code_structure.md)

+# Contact
+Joing the [AirSim group at Facebook](https://www.facebook.com/groups/1225832467530667/) to stay upto date or ask any questions.

 # License
 This project is released under MIT License.
 Please review [License file](LICENSE) for more details.